Data-to-Insight-Center/LIDO/README.md

 # AirboxDataLake

-The Airbox Data Lake is an experimental framework for abstracting raw data into digital objects in order for the raw data to be made FAIR (findable, accessible, interoperable, reusable).
-The LIDO code here explores the framework's use of the PID Kernel Information (PID KI) (see http://doi.org/10.15497/RDA00031) to more easily manage abstract digital objects.
-The demo framework uses a network storage (Unis) system to hold the raw data.
-It stores type information in a Data Type Registry (see https://www.rd-alliance.org/groups/data-type-registries-wg.html) and obtains test handles from the E-RPID testbed at Indiana University.
+The Airbox Data Lake is an experiment in exposing digital data that is inherently FAIR (rather than FAIR by virtue of the holding system.)
+The key architectural components of the experiment are PID Kernel Information (PID KI) (see http://doi.org/10.15497/RDA00031) and the Cordra object store (www.cordra.org) for holding type information (see https://www.rd-alliance.org/groups/data-type-registries-wg.html), and test Handles obtained from the E-RPID testbed at Indiana University (https://github.com/rpidproject).

 # Installation Guide